sysdiglabs/opa-image-scanner/README.md

       customPolicies: []
 ```

-Setting the *autoGenerate* value to true will automatically generate some OPA rules for the evaluation engine that make pre-scan decissions based on the values of this section.
+Setting the *autoGenerate* value to true will automatically generate some OPA rules for the evaluation engine that make pre-scan decisions based on the values of this section.
 If *autoGenerate* is set to false, the following does not apply.
 See [Evaluation Engine](#evaluation-engine) for more information.

 In this example we set the *defaultPolicy* to *scan*, so by default, in any namespace, images would be scanned.
 Then, for namespace *playground* we override the *defaultPolicy* to *accept* all images by default.